wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 ```

-Before we start, lets check for package updates with the `poetry update` command:
+Before we start, check for package updates with the `poetry update` command:

 ![poetry update](img/poetry_update.png)

-First, add short description of the project in the `README.rst`:
+Ok, now add a short description of the project in the `README.rst`:

 ```rst
 how_long